cubeapm/docs/docs/instrumentation/datadog/dotnet.md

    </Tabs>

 :::info
-For Windows server refer this: https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=windows#enable-the-sdk-for-your-service
+For Windows server refer this: [Datadog .NET Windows Installation Documentation](https://docs.datadoghq.com/tracing/trace_collection/dd_libraries/dotnet-core/?tab=windows#enable-the-sdk-for-your-service)
 :::

 3. Configure the tracer to send traces to CubeAPM.
 Configure these settings in the environment variables of the application.